Alejandro T. Acierto

 Jennifer Pepper earned her BFA from University of Tennessee, Knoxville and her MFA from University of North Texas.
 The past 9 years of living in rural Tennessee has caused her to meld the technological with the botanical.
 Her work draws from elements of landscape that she comes in contact with daily ~ like the rapid growth of invasive plants, loss of honeybees, and the weather.
 She teaches at Lipscomb University.
 She lives in Franklin with her husband and two young sons.

 Robert Scobey is an interdisciplinary artist who grew up in Nashville, TN.
 He earned a Bachelors degree in Graphic Design from Lipscomb University and an MFA from Pennsylvania Academy of the Fine Arts in Philadelphia.
 While in living in Philadelphia, Scobey worked as an assistant to Osvaldo Romberg and was a founding member of SHIFT video art collective.
 His videos have been exhibited at juried shows in the States and at festivals and gallery exhibits in France and the UK.
 His solo exhibitions have focused on an eclectic studio practice of overlapping media and also highlighted a series of carved books that has now been ongoing for over fifteen years.
-He currently teaches Core Studies at Watkins College of Art in Nashville.
+He is currently assistant professor of Core Studies at Watkins College of Art in Nashville.

 Thomas Sturgill was born and raised in Pound, Virginia, a rural company town whose heyday had long passed.
 In 2002 he received his undergraduate degree in sculpture from the University of Tennessee, in Knoxville, Tennessee.
 Sturgill received and MFA in Interdisciplinary Arts from Carnegie Mellon University in 2006.
 He has exhibited domestically and internationally.
 He works both solo and collaboratively.
 Sturgill is a founding member of the artist collective, Pulled Resources.
 Thomas Sturgill currently lives and works in Nashville, Tennessee and is presently an Assistant Professor in Foundations at Middle Tennessee State University.